Recovering from cataract surgery

 You can read and watch television almost immediately without doing any harm, although your vision may be blurry until your eye gets used to its new lens or you have new glasses fitted.

 If you work, how soon you can return will largely depend on what your job involves.
 Most people can return after a few days, but you may need a few weeks off if your job involves strenuous activities or potential exposure to liquid or dust that could get into your eye.

-Up to 90% of people who have surgery for cataracts will eventually have a good enough level of vision to start driving again if they have no other eye condition.
+Up to 90% of people who have cataract surgery will eventually have a good enough level of vision to start driving again if they don't have another eye condition.

 If your vision is good in the other eye, you may be able to do this sooner, but in either case you also need to be confident doing an emergency stop.